2019 Vault Rankings

 About Netflix, Inc.

 Netflix and chill?
 More like Netflix and bill the increasing numbers of global viewers who subscribe to the video streaming service.
-The world's leading internet streaming company distributes movies and TV shows in a variety of genres and languages to a whopping 139 million monthly (and growing) paid subscribers in more than 190 countries.
+The world's leading internet streaming company distributes movies and TV shows in a variety of genres and languages to with nearly 183 million paid subscribers in more than 190 countries.
 Netflix creates its own content and strikes deals with other producers for the rights to distribute programming.
 To keep viewers binging, it deploys sophisticated algorithms to predict viewer preferences and make recommendations on what to watch.
 Netflix still sends DVDs to US customers through the mail, though the legacy business gets smaller every year.

 For its streaming services, the company offers different subscription plans at various price points based on the quality of streaming (Standard Definition, HD, or Ultra HD) and the number of internet-connected screens on which a viewer can watch at the same time (one, two, or four).
 All plans include unlimited viewing of available TV shows and movies, and can be canceled at any time.
 The company's content is commercial-free, giving it a leg up in an increasingly competitive market filled with many advertising-supported rivals.

 The Los Gatos, California-based Netflix has moved beyond the borders of the US to reach more than 190 countries.
-The company has been busy aggressively expanding its global footprint, launching streaming in countries from Cuba to Japan to Australia.
-Its streaming service is available in all but four or so countries.
 Netflix has also created and licensed content for local markets across the globe.
-These moves have paid off, with international subscriptions accounting for about 49% of revenue in 2018 compared to about 45% in 2017.

 To grow overseas, Netflix must contend with international rivals that may offer pirated content via bootleg DVDs, illegal downloads, or unauthorized streaming.
 The service is not available in China, one of the few markets it has yet to penetrate.
 While the nation presents opportunity for significant subscriber growth, Netflix faces rigid restrictions there.
 As a workaround, the company has been spending to acquire and produce Mandarin-language content to court Chinese audiences living elsewhere.